Skip to Content

 M.L.
 McConaghy Seniors' Centre: Reception Area Renovation

 The City is renovating the M.L.
 McConaghy Seniors' Centre reception area, moving the desk to the lower level to improve services.
-Construction is scheduled to start in summer 2025 and is expected to be substantially completed by winter 2025.
+Construction is scheduled to start in summer 2025 and is expected to be substantially completed by spring 2026.

 For more information, email Project Manager, Andrew Beshay or call him at 905-771-9996, ext.
 5502.